hujhax/austin-improv-wiki/The Professor.md

 * [[Ryan Austin]]

 ### Season Three
-Season three will be on Saturdays at [[The Institution Theater]] in November 2012.
+Season three is on Saturdays at [[The Institution Theater]] in November 2012.

 * [[Bridget Brewer]]
 * [[Jeff Britt]]